 To top it all off, according to this follow up tweet a different set of patrons managed to break the record with a bill totaling a mind-blowing $323,848.39, which meant over $22k for each of the 15 reported guests in that party.
 The general public was baffled to think that someone would spend as much money on drinks as someone would to buy a house, and especially in the current age of inflation and the dramatic rising of the housing market, people showed their disbelief.

 To make matters even worse, something as simple as a bucket of water and a bucket of Redbull were being sold for a whopping $75 each.
-Of course, big events want to make a profit and similar upcharges can be found right on the Las Vegas Strip, but for something like a three-day festival the general public agrees that the upcharge prices are ridiculous.
+Of course, big events want to make a profit and similar upcharges can be found across the entire map of the Las Vegas Strip, but for something like a three-day festival the general public agrees that the upcharge prices are ridiculous.

 Speaking of making a profit, many people pointed out that both receipts had the same server: Dominique.
 Not including the service charge, if the patrons had common decency, and here’s hoping that they did, that would mean that this server would have made almost $35k on the first bill and around $65k on the second one.
 That’s definitely a financially-life changing amount of money.
 In the comments, many users reflect on how hard it is to comprehend that someone could just spend that much money on something so temporary when something like that could easily get someone out of debt and change someone’s life.

 EDC is usually held at the end of May.
 Las year, it was held in October due to pandemic rescheduling, but it is reported that in 2023 EDC will be held from May 19th to May 21st.

 What should I bring when I go to EDC?